neskweek/LightSaberOS/README.md

 	* volume
 	* soundfont
 	* swing sensitivity : adjust swing sensitivity.

-[ONLY FOR RGB LED USERS]
-	* Main color : change the color of your saber
+	* [ONLY FOR RGB LED USERS] Main color : change the color of your saber
-	* Clash color: change the color displayed during clash effect
+	* [ONLY FOR RGB LED USERS] Clash color: change the color displayed during clash effect
-	* Assign colors to current soundfont ? : Allows you to save the colors you just defined to the selected soundfont
+	* [ONLY FOR RGB LED USERS] Assign colors to current soundfont ? : Allows you to save the colors you just defined to the selected soundfont

-[/ONLY FOR RGB LED USERS]

 	* clash acceleration sensitivity : trigger clash detection algorythm.
 The higher the value, the less sensible it is
 	* clash brake sensitivity : trigger clash sound.The higher the value, the more sensible it is
 * Long press lockup button : update config to EEPROM and leave config mode